 5) Organize and attend protests insisting that corporations stop selling animals.

-6) Ask your legislators to sponsor and support legislation that benefits farmed animals.
+6) Ask your legislators to sponsor and support legislation that benefits farm animals.

 7) Start a radio show or blog to inform the public about farmed animals.